melund/anybodymagic/README.md

 anybodymagic
 ============

-Extension for IPython to run AnyBody macros
+Extension for IPython to run AnyBody macros.
+For more details see this [demo of anybodymagic](http://nbviewer.ipython.org/urls/raw.github.com/melund/anybodymagic/master/demo_anybodymagic.ipynb)

 ### Requirements
 The [AnyBody Modeling System](www.anybodytech.com)